What is the difference between SMT and SMD For An Electronic Manufacturer?

 Where SMT and SMD combine

-In the early years of SMDs, smaller and more complex components had to be placed and soldered by hand.
+In the early years of SMDs, smaller and more complex components had to be placed and hand soldered by an electronic manufacturer.
 Machines could do some of the pieces, limited to size and type.
 Today, manufacturing boards using SMT is somewhat similar, but much faster and far more accurate.

 Back then, small bits of silver or lead were placed on the board to attach the component.
 These elements are still used, but in a solder paste, which is a mixture of flux and small bits of solder.
 SMT machines can attach thousands of SMDs per hour, compared to maybe a few hundred by hand.
 Consequently, nearly every through-hole process now has an SMT equivalent.